NordMan10/Full-Stack-Open-2023/part0/newNoteDiagram.md

 	browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
 	activate server
-	Note left of server: The server saves new data in `notes` array and responses with, among other things, code 302, redirect address and payload as form data server-->>browser: HTML page with no HTML content deactivate server
+	Note left of server: The server saves new data in `notes` array and responses with, among other things, code 302, redirect address and payload as form data server-->>browser: HTML page with the mentioned data and without HTML content deactivate server

     	browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes